 In addition to keeping tuition low, Garden offers two types of tuition assistance: need-based financial aid and the Merit Scholarship Program.

-The Financial Aid Committee will review both new and returning family financial aid applications on a semi-monthly basis beginning March 1.
-Applications should be completed and returned to the Business Office by April 15th at the latest, with a copy of your 2019 tax return and a completed IRS Form 4506 allowing Garden School to access an “official” copy of your return, for possible clarifications.
+Applications should be completed and returned to the Business Office by January 7, 2022, with a copy of your 2020 tax return and a completed IRS Form 4506 allowing Garden School to access an “official” copy of your return, for possible clarifications.
 Incomplete applications will not be considered.
-Families should file their 2019 taxes as soon as possible in order to have accurate and current information available.
+Families should file their 2021 taxes as soon as possible in order to have accurate and current information available.
 All applications and financial information will be kept confidential.

 For new families, an enrollment agreement will be sent reflecting the amount of the award and the adjusted tuition.
 Families are required to sign and return one copy of the agreement by the “Return by” date along with the non-refundable $1,000 deposit as stated on the Enrollment Agreement in order to retain their award.
 Only Enrollment Agreements accompanied by the deposit will be accepted.